|Study type||Study Tier||Start Date||Duration||Course Contact|

 Learning will be supported by a Work Based Mentor and University Tutor.
 Teaching and learning will consist of workshops, lectures, seminars, discussion groups, some on-line distance learning, action planning, as well as self-assessment and independent.

 Although a recognised qualification in itself, the FdA in Early Years forms the first two years of the BA (Hons) Childhood Studies.
-Students wishing to complete this degree have the option to do this over one year (full time) or two years (part time) at the University of Chichester or Isle of Wight College, subject to demand.
+Students wishing to complete this degree have the option to do this over one year (full time).

 Students wishing to achieve Early Years Teacher qualifications (EYT) can undertake this alongside the BA (Hons) in Childhood Studies.
 Students may wish to complete the degree and take the Post-Graduate Certificate in Education to qualify them as National Curriculum school teachers.